How To Deal With Deep Feelings of Anger and Explosive Rage

 Dr. Rhoades: One clear sign is when you toss and turn at night, but the person that has angered you sleeps soundly.
 Anger often manifests itself in the ways expressed above, lasting too long, etc. This tells us that anger is extracting a heavy price in our lives.

 I once knew a soldier that held his anger inside and he developed ulcers in his stomach, all the way to his mouth.
 The soldier could not express his anger, and it was, literally, eating him up alive.
-Anger is a problem when it's functions in your life are mainly negative, not positive.
+Anger is a problem when its function in your life are mainly negative, not positive.
 The negative aspects of anger include it disrupting your thinking, leading to aggression, defending yourself and being seen as an angry man or woman.

 David: I'm sure you've heard the phrase: "he's an angry person."
 That generally means the person is angry all the time.
 Is that a personality or character flaw?